csvpath/csvpath/README.md

             set or tested depending on the usage.
 By itself, it is an existence test.
 When used as the left hand side of an "=" its value is set.
             When it is used on either side of an "==" it is an equality test.
+            Variables can take an `onmatch` qualifier to indicate that the variable should only be set when the row matches all parts of the path.
         <td>
             <li/> `@weather="cloudy"`
             <li/> `count(@weather=="sunny")`